ABS for the power grid

 The Hertz frequency of the European power grid

-The share of renewable energies in the European electricity supply is growing across the entire continent?– a situation that has fundamental consequences for the electricity transmission and distribution networks throughout the region.
+The share of renewable energies in the European electricity supply is growing across the entire continent.
+A situation that has fundamental consequences for the electricity transmission and distribution networks throughout the region.
 Power grids can only function if the delicate balance between electricity supply and demand is precisely maintained.
 That balance is indicated by the frequency of the grid.
-At a frequency of 50?hertz, the system is stable and the supply of electricity is maintained.
-Minute fluctuations from the 50-hertz reference frequency are a matter of course for a transmission system operator such as APG.
+At a frequency of 50 hertz, the system is stable and the supply of electricity is maintained.
+Minor fluctuations from the 50 hertz reference frequency are a matter of course for a transmission system operator such as APG.
 In fact, keeping such fluctuations within a few millihertz at all times is our main responsibility.

 However, the growing volumes of renewable energies being fed into the grid in combination with increasing shutdowns of thermal power plants in recent years has led to greater frequency fluctuations, resulting in a greater need for new balancing technologies.

 An intelligent assistance system for power grid operation - ABS for the power grid